 When selecting an ecommerce platform, you need to ensure it fits within your budget and your long-term strategy.

 Here are some potential questions to ask:

 The days of monolithic systems are gone.
-Nowadays, your ecommerce platform must be able to integrate with other software systems in order to create a seamless purchasing experience for your customers.
+Nowadays, your ecommerce platform must be able to integrate with other software systems to create a seamless purchasing experience for your customers.

-Your ecommerce platform should enable you to deliver SEO-optimized content that answers the precise questions buyers are asking.
-Additionally, once they’re on your site, clear product page content — from descriptions to technical specifications — can make them confident they’re getting the exact products they need.
+Additionally, once they’re on your site, a concise landing page — from descriptions to technical specifications — can make them confident they’re getting the exact products they need.

 “Shoppers using search are your highest intent buyers.
 They know exactly what they are looking for, and it's important that they find just that.
 So using an NLP based, or natural language processing based search technology, will ensure relevant search results — no matter the complexity of the query.”